Durena402/BusArrivalPrediction/README.md

 3. This script will:
    - Create and activate a Python virtual environment
    - Install all required dependencies
-   - Ask if you want to generate synthetic data immediately
+   - Ask if you want to generate synthetic data immediately (Highly Recommended you say "yes")
-   - Provide instructions for generating data later if needed
+   - Offer to automatically start the Jupyter Notebook server with a clickable link (Highly Recommended you say "yes")

 ### Important Rules

 **ALWAYS run project code with the Python environment activated:**
 ```
-source rbat_env/bin/activate
+source .venv/bin/activate
 ```

 ## Project Overview